treize-khushrenada/team-spot-a-mood/README.md

 - annotation text and the respective lyrics text portion should have high similarity
 - lyrics text with same artist/ same song-writer to have high similarity

-## blog post outline:
-1. motivation and overview: Improve media curation experience with semantically sensitive recommendation algorithms
-2. recommender system: input/output relationships and ranking algorithm/ any related models and data
-3. content affinity representation: semantic textual similarity/ nlp algorithms/ any related models and data
-4. tooling: from notebook to an interactive tool/ any related technologies and services

 ## Generating similarity:

 - lyrics can be a large input sequence (https://www.sbert.net/examples/applications/computing-embeddings/README.html#input-sequence-length) - should consider per line of per verse(https://huggingface.co/blog/playlist-generator#sentence-transformers-embeddings-and-semantic-search)